MrTortoise/MrTortoise.github.io/_posts/2018-03-18-deathstar-architecture.md

 However that doesn't look so bad.
 There are lots of separate stacks with not too many cross dependencies all talking with the database.
 If you squinted at a diagram involving bounded contexts you could argue this achieves that idea.
 And it does *look* similar - but then a cloud of sulfuric acid also looks a bit like fog.

 The problem comes when we start to talk about value streams.
-Take an operationally important process (say a core business process such as getting products and process into feeds) and map that value stream across these operations and you get something like this
+Take an operationally important process (say a core business process such as getting products and prices into feeds) and map that value stream across these operations and you get something like this

 ![DeathStoreIsStronk](/images/deathstar/sql-deathstar-value-stream.png)

-The problem is that every business process will look something like this qnd will overlap.
+The problem is that every business process will look something like this and will overlap.
 Experts in one value stream / domain will potentially have no idea about the existence of others.
 But they will know this and so will be paralyzed by fear.

 The Deathstar is fully operational.
 The Empire now has full control over its denizens.